-Competitive Landscape/Intellectual Property: Are you aware of the competitive landscape related to your project?
+Competitive Landscape/Intellectual Property: Is the applicant aware of the competitive landscape related to the project?
 Has the regulatory pathway been adequately described?
 Have intellectual property issues been addressed?

 Scientific Plan: Is the proposed product, service, and/or infrastructure based on a feasible research framework, hypothesis, and/or goal?
 Are the methods appropriate, and are potential research and developmental obstacles and unexpected outcomes discussed?